kpjfors/CM-Wizard/README.md

 # CM-Wizard
-Tools for managing postings on Cardmarket, and a local database of cards using CardMarkets API, Flask, and a local SQLite database. \
+Tools for managing postings on CardMarket, and a local database of cards.
+Uses CardMarkets API, Flask, and a local SQLite database. \
 \
 Requires app tokens from CardMarket.\
 \